mco-gh/csync/README.md

 ## Dude, why don't you just use rsync(1)?
-* rsync entails a peering relationship between two machines, which can get complicated if you have multiple machines you want to keep in synch or if you have limited access to the master (e.g. if it's behind a VPN).
-  Csdync requires only access to a cloud storage service via HTTP and the public internet.
+* rsync entails a peering relationship between two machines, which can get complicated if you have multiple machines you want to keep in synch or if you have limited access to the master (e.g. if it's behind a VPN). csync requires only access to a cloud storage service via HTTP and the public internet.
 * There's no need to think about a source and a destination, only a source (for a push) or a destination (for a pull).
 By having an implicit "other side" of the connection (your cloud bucket), I find that csync provides a simpler and more natural interface.